codas-hep/codas-hep.github.io/content/pages/index.md

   * Machine Learning - Technology and Methods
   * Practical skills: performance evaluation, use of git for version control

 The school offers a limited number of young researchers an opportunity to learn these skills from experienced scientists and instructors.
 Successful applicants will receive travel and lodging support to attend the school.
+Both Ph.D. students and postdoctoral researchers are encouraged to apply.
+Financial support for participants will be limited to those associated to U.S. academic institutions.